funnygamesco92-droid/funnygames/READ_ME_BEFORE_VIEWING.md

 Unauthorized access may constitute a criminal offense under applicable computer misuse, cybersecurity, and privacy laws, including but not limited to laws governing:

-Unauthorized computer access
+Unauthorized computer access,
-Credential theft
+Credential theft,
-Circumvention of access controls
+Circumvention of access controls,

 Violations may result in:

-Immediate access revocation
+Immediate access revocation,
-Permanent account bans
+Permanent account bans,
-Evidence preservation
+Evidence preservation,
-Civil liability
+Civil liability,
-Criminal prosecution
+Criminal prosecution,

 All activity may be logged, monitored, and reviewed.